PeterLuschny/tablInspector/README.md

 | PolyCol2     | $ \sum_{k=0}^{n}T_{n,k}\ 2^k $ | Abel | A007334 |
 | PolyCol3     | $ \sum_{k=0}^{n}T_{n,k}\ 3^k $ | Abel | A362354 |
 | PolyDiag     | $ \sum_{k=0}^{n}T_{n,k}\ n^k $ | Abel | A193678 |

+# Looking up the traits in the OEIS

+The module provides a central function that extracts the traits from tables and simultaneously searches for further information in the OEIS database.
+In particular, the function returns the A-number of the sequence, provided it is in the database.

+    def LookUp(t: Table, tr: Trait, info: bool = True) -> int:
+        """
+        Look up the A-number in the OEIS database based on a trait of a table.

+        Args:
+            t (Table): The table to be analyzed. tr (Trait): A function that extracts a trait from the table. info (bool, optional): If True, information about the matching will be displayed.
+Defaults to True.

+        Returns:
+            int: The A-number of the sequence if found, otherwise 0.

+        Raises:
+            Exception: If the OEIS server cannot be reached after multiple attempts.
+            Currently, the function will return -999999 if the OEIS server cannot be reached.

+        Example:
+            >>> LookUp(Fubini, PolyDiag)
+            connecting: [0]
+            You searched: 1,1,10,219,8676,...
+            OEIS-data is: 1,1,10,219,8676,...
+            Info: Starting at index 0 the next 13 consecutive terms match.
+            The matched substring starts at 0 and has length 135.
+            *** Found: A094420 Generalized ordered Bell numbers Bo(n,n).
+            Returns the int 94420.
+        """

 # Ranking of triangles.